pateldikshant19/Task-1/README.md

 # Task-1
-A prediction of Fraud Detection using python and its libraries.
+A prediction of Wine Quality using python and its libraries.